romaincapelle/OverVue/docs/javascript/README.md

 pageClass: js
 ---

-# Some JavaScript in case you forgot
+# A JavaScript Overview

+I though it would be usefull to create a JavaScript section as well.
-This section covers some more or less basic Javascript needed for Vue Developers.
+This section covers some more or less basic JavaScript needed for Vue Developers.

-Sections to come :
+## Upcoming Sections

 - Variables
 - Data Types